 And what I found is that given our increasingly crazy lifestyles, there is actually a new field of medicine called psychodermatology, which focuses on the mind-beauty connection.
 Experts of psychodermatology treat skin problems that are caused or worsened by stress and here I am summarising what they say happens to our complexions when we are emotionally troubled.

 But remember, these “quick fixes” are just that – quick fixes.
 To actually reverse the beauty (and overall health!) effects of stress, you need to go much deeper than lotions and potions!

 Stress triggers cortisol (a stress hormone), which slows down skin cells, making them take longer to reach the surface and flake off.
 Hence, dead skin build up, making your face look dull and lifeless.

 Furthermore, prolonged cortisol production leads to loss of collagen and elastin, resulting in slackness, sagging and loss of elasticity.
 Not a good beauty look at all!

 Quick fix: Consume foods that increase collagen production and benefit the skin.
 For example, soy products help block enzymes that break down and age the skin.
-Also, try topical beauty products containing Vitamin C (l-ascorbic acid) or hyaluronic acid (sometimes listed as sodium hyaluronate).
-Skip the retinoids though – they will further irritate stressed skin.
+Also, try topical beauty products containing Vitamin C or hyaluronic acid.

 Stress and skin #3: Dryness